jamesbond448/mtool_jap_sugoi_translation/README.md

 You change option in the setting.json file.

 IMPORTANT, if you want to translate another manualtransfile.json remember to delete all files in the extract folder

+NEW OPTION AI, instead of sugoi download an LLM (Experimental)

+Your entirely at the mercy of how well your LLM behaves. aya-expanse-8b is heavily restrictive and will not translate lewd content aya-23-8b is less restrictive but at anypoint can basically ignore your system prompt and add its own dialog vntl-llama3-8b seems to be behaving well enough for now, but is still prone to randomly dividing lines or mismatching the current line.

+If it fails to translate correctly you can kind of bootstrap context by adding translations to the system prompt.
+Because of the high rate of failure i would recommend having smaller files sizes so it easier to continue close to where you left off.
+I would also run it with xdebug to workout any kinks missed.

+How to use:
+Theoretically you can just click Translate.php while on localhost/json_line In setting
+Set model to what you download
+Edit GPTPrompt.txt with rules and context
+Set contextLength within your token limit a context of 20 lines use about 1000 tokens file_skip_amount is there incase the script fails and you have successful files of translations you don't want to erase when you rerun the script